Testing enetcache

 - requires typo3/testing-framework v7 (which supports v11 and v12)

-On this page, we focus on testing one TYPO3 version at a time though it is possible to support and test 2 TYPO3 versions in one branch with the typo3/testing-framework and enetcache does this.
-But, for the sake of simplicity we describe the simpler use case here.
+Here we focus on testing one TYPO3 version at a time, though it is possible to support and test two TYPO3 versions in one branch with the typo3/testing-framework - and enetcache does this.
+For the sake of simplicity we describe the simpler use case here.

-The enetcache extension comes with a couple of unit tests
+The enetcache extension comes with some unit tests

-, we want to run these locally and by GitHub Actions, along with
+in Tests/.
+We will run these locally and use GitHub Actions, along with

-some PHP linting to verify there is no fatal PHP error.
+some PHP linting to verify that there is no fatal PHP error.

 Starting point

-As outlined in the general strategy, we need to extend the existing composer.
+As outlined in the general strategy, we need to edit the existing

-adding some root composer.json specific things.
-This does not harm the functionality of the existing
+composer.json.
+This will not harm the functionality of the existing

-composer.json properties if the extension is a project dependency and not used as root composer.json:
+composer.json properties if the extension is a project dependency and not used as a root composer.json.

 notes "root-only" of the Composer documentation for details.

-This is how the composer.json file looks before we add a test setup:
+This is the composer.json file before adding a test setup:

 {